 Roasting Ears of Corn Festival

-Bring your lawn chairs and blankets and join a weekend of live Native American drumming, singing and dancing.
-The festival includes activities for people of all ages, including: a children’s hand-on activity area where they can learn to make Native American style crafts such as dreamcatchers, cornhusk dolls, and Navajo sand painting, and help paint our Roasting Ears of Corn Festival mural.
-Other activities include face painting, pony rides, lifeskills demonstrations including Atlatl and Tomahawk throwing, flintknapping, primitive fire making, flutemaking, and Native Cooking demonstrations by Heart to Hearth; and artifact displays by the Indian Artifact Collectors Association of the Northeast; and Cree demonstrator Katrina Fisher will present her award-winning Plains teepee program.
+The festival includes various opportunities for people of all ages to learn more about Native American cultures.
+Activities include Native American style crafts for kids, lifeskills demonstrations including Atlatl and Tomahawk throwing, primitive fire making, flutemaking, Native Cooking demonstrations by Heart to Hearth, artifact displays by the Indian Artifact Collectors Association of the Northeast, and Cree demonstrator Katrina Fisher will present her award-winning Plains teepee program.

-Vendors will offer hand-crafted items such as handmade Navajo and Zuni silver jewelry, Iroquois wampum jewelry and bead work, Kachina dolls, pottery, leather clothing, moccasins and handbags, hand drums, soap stone carvings, dreamcatchers and other crafts.
-American Indian cuisine of Frybread, buffalo burgers, buffalo stew, Indian Tacos, blueberry wajopi, corn soup and of course...fire roasted corn.
+Vendors will be selling hand-crafted items such as handmade Navajo and Zuni silver jewelry, Iroquois wampum jewelry and bead work, Kachina dolls, pottery, clothing, moccasins, handbags, hand drums, natural soaps, quilts, dreamcatchers, and other crafts.
+Enjoy American Indian cuisine of Frybread, buffalo burgers, buffalo stew, Indian Tacos, blueberry wajopi, corn soup, and of course....fire roasted corn!